Noise

 Railway noise in Liechtenstein

-As part of environmental protection legislation, the Office of the Environment created a noise pollution register for the first time in 2010 for the railway line from the Schaanwald customs office to the Rhine bridge in Schaan.
+As part of environmental protection legislation, the Office of Environmental Protection created a noise pollution register for the first time in 2010 for the railway line from the Schaanwald customs office to the Rhine bridge in Schaan.
 The calculations are based on Swiss specifications.
 The register was updated in 2018 (as of 2017).
 In 2021, a noise remediation concept was further developed by ÖBB Infrastruktur AG.

 Since 2010, noise pollution along the route has been continuously reduced.
 While 89 properties were still affected by exceedances of the immission limits in 2010, this number had fallen to 35 by 2017.
 With the implementation of the noise remediation concept from 2021, the immission limits will be complied with along the entire ÖBB route between Feldkirch and Buchs.
 The main reasons for this are technical improvements and the refurbishment of rolling stock.
 Particularly relevant is the ban on freight cars with gray cast iron brake shoes, which used to cause high noise emissions.
 These have been banned in Switzerland since 2020 and will also be banned in Liechtenstein from 2023.

 In addition to the ban on gray cast iron brake shoes, the number of trains plays a decisive role in compliance with the limits.
-The traffic forecasts contained in the noise remediation concept are reviewed annually by the Office for the Environment.
+The traffic forecasts contained in the noise remediation concept are reviewed annually by the Office of Environmental Protection.
 The evaluations for the years 2021 to 2025 show that the forecasts have been met.
 This means that there are currently no exceedances.

-Detailed information on railway noise pollution can be viewed at the Office of the Environment by appointment.
+Detailed information on railway noise pollution can be viewed at the Office of Environmental Protection by appointment.

 The main results can be summarized as follows: